verbal-autopsy-software/DHIS2_VA_program/docs/Installation.md

 ### Sharing

-The imported metadata has sharing settings (that concern availability of the objects for reading or modification) defined as follows:
+Certain imported metadata has explicitly defined sharing settings (that concern availability of the objects for reading or modification), more concretely:

 #### _openVA Pipeline_ User Role
   - Public Access: _None_